CXuesong/BotBuilder.Standard/CSharp/README_PORTABLE.md

 Since I haven't ported any of the unit tests, there might still exist bugs in the library.
 And it only supports .NET Core.
 Migration of Microsoft.Bot.Connector(.NetFramework) is needed before this ported library can be consumed on .Net Framework.
 While pull requests are welcomed, I DO NOT SUGGEST YOU TO USE IT IN PRODUCTION ENVIRONMENT.

 I set up the ASP.Net Core projects in VS 2017, which means that you may need VS 2017 to properly open the whole solution.
-The library targets at .Net Standard 1.6 (though some parts targets at 1.4), so if this project were to be made compatible with both .Net Core and .Net Framework, you would at least need .Net Framework 4.6 to consume this library.
+The library targets at .Net Standard 1.6 (though some parts target at 1.4), so if this project were to be made compatible with both .Net Core and .Net Framework, you would at least need .Net Framework 4.6 to consume this library.

 ## Implementation Details